 Dr. Mick’s research interests include adjudication reliability, performance perceptions, school string program viability, and string instrument vibrato characteristics.
 His scholarly work has been published in various journals including Bulletin for the Council of Research in Music Education, Contributions to Music Education, Music Educators Journal, and String Research Journal in addition to regional and state music education journals.
 Dr. Mick has also contributed pedagogical book chapters to The Oxford Handbook of Preservice Music Teacher Education in the United States and to Teaching Music through Performance in Orchestra, Volume 4, for which he served as lead co-editor and compiler.
 In addition to his scholarly writing, Dr. Mick serves on the editorial board of the String Research Journal and is a past-President of the New York State chapter of the American String Teachers Association.

 Originally a native of Kansas, Dr. Mick previously taught elementary and middle school orchestra in Texas, and high school orchestra and jazz in New York.
 He holds degrees from Florida State University, Doctor of Philosophy in Music Education; Ithaca College, Master of Music in Music Education; and, Texas Christian University, Bachelor of Music Education.
-Outside of his academic pursuits, Dr. Mick is an avid bicyclist who enjoys spending time with his wife, Elizabeth Moore, DVM, PhD, restoring their c.1883 downtown Ithaca home.
+Outside of his academic pursuits, Dr. Mick is an avid bicyclist who enjoys spending time with his wife, Elizabeth Moore, DVM, PhD, and their son, Silas, exploring the beautiful Fingerlakes region.